j-rheinheimer/mark-ftir/README.md

 # Mark Project

-Project idealized and developed by João Pedro Costa Rheinheimer and Leonardo Gonçalves Dias.
+Project idealized and developed by João Pedro Costa Rheinheimer and Leonardo Francisco Gonçalves Dias.

 This project is useful to make FTIR data analysis